Exhibition by Tawanda Takura

 Bag Factory is pleased to present Rabbit hole runs deep, a solo exhibition by Tawanda Takura, comprising mixed-media, found object sculpture and painting.
 In his first solo presentation in South Africa, this year’s Cassirer Welz Award winner, explores the complex co-existence of dualities like freedom and dependence; novelty and recurrence; destiny and accountability; disillusionment and hope; the self and the collective; censorship and expression; memory and healing.

 Central to Takura’s work is a critique on social hierarchy: he laments the unkept promise of freedom post-independence, which has instead given way to corruption and stagnation.
-Rabbit hole runs deep reveals the artist’s disenchanted thought spiral about the realities of contemporary Zimbabwe, reflecting on the ways in which socio-political dynamics continue to exert a profound influence on personal and collective identities, rendering both true liberty and full agency elusive:
+Rabbit hole runs deep reveals the artist’s disenchanted thought spiral about the realities of contemporary Zimbabwe, reflecting on how socio-political dynamics continue to exert a profound influence on personal and collective identities, rendering both true liberty and full agency elusive:

 help.”